Arthur Lees: Later career

+In addition, Lees also still played high-level golf during this timespan.
 Lees set or tied multiple course records during the 1956 British golf season.
 In the Dunlop Tournament held at Sunningdale Golf Club, his home club, he matched the existing New Course low score with a 65.
 During a qualifier in Stoneham for the News of the World Match Play tournament—which doubled as Britain's southern championship—he shot another 65 to break a record, and won the event.
 Lees also took part in multiple team competitions that year.
 In the Slazenger Trophy versus a team representing the Commonwealth, he lost his singles match to Frank Buckler in what The Glasgow Herald called "The biggest surprise" of the round; the British team still won, 7–5.
 At the Amateurs–Professionals Match, Lees halved his foursomes match and won 6&5 in the singles to help the Professionals win the event.

 In 1959, Lees won the British PGA Seniors Championship, and in June of that year faced Senior PGA Championship winner Willie Goggin in a match for what was billed as "the world professional senior golf title".
 To boost attendance, the final 18 holes of the match were scheduled to be played at night.
 In what the Associated Press called "the first twilight championship match on record," Lees lost to Goggin by a 5&3 score.
 Lees competed in his last Open Championship in 1963, and continued playing golf into his eighties.